mebaysan/IntroductionToCloudComputingCI_CD/README.md

 I created this repo to finish the task given me by Noah Gift from Duke University's [Building Cloud Computing Solutions at Scale Specialization](https://www.coursera.org/specializations/building-cloud-computing-solutions-at-scale)

+# What Continuous Integration is

+It provides the following:

+- We can know our software.
+Is it working or not?
+What is it?
+- It saves our time

+# What Continuous Delivery is

+We can provide the code is always in a deployable state.

 # About the Project